-Acknowledgements.
-I would like to thank the daVinci team for making this brilliant tool available.
+Acknowledgements I would like to thank the daVinci team for making this brilliant tool available.
 I am grateful to Leif Kornstaedt for helping me with the implementation.
 I am also grateful to Christian Schulte for many fruitful discussions.
 Denys Duchier exercised the Investigator in the development of linguistic applications and helped with invaluable comments and suggestions.
 The aforementioned, Katrin Erk and the anonymous referees gave invaluable comments on earlier versions of this paper.

-&lt;sup>5See in [2] Section 3 on related work.
+7 See in [1] Section 3 on related work.